webpack/webpack.js.org/src/content/guides/output-management.md

 As you might have noticed over the past guides and code example, our `/dist` folder has become quite cluttered.
 Webpack will generate the files and put them in the `/dist` folder for you, but it doesn't keep track of which files are actually in use by your project.

 In general it's good practice to clean the `/dist` folder before each build, so that only used files will be generated.
-Let's take care of that.
+Let's take care of that with [`output.clean`](/configuration/output/#outputclean) option.

-You can use [`output.clean` option](/configuration/output/#outputclean) for the same purpose.

 **webpack.config.js**